maxdiluca/massimilianodiluca/content/publication/fraser-2025/index.md

 summary: 'A review of how the velocity-curvature power law is calculated, identifying analytical pitfalls and proposing a vetted modular protocol for biological movement research.'

 tags:
-- biological motion
+- 'biological motion'
-- kinematics
+- 'kinematics'
-- motor control
+- 'motor control'
-- movement analysis
+- 'movement analysis'
-- computational modeling
+- 'computational modelling'

-# Display this page in a list of Featured pages?
 featured: false

 # Links